 The analysis also confirms that the objective function is less sensitive to the channel roughness, n, than the datum offset, z, as shown in Figure 5 (top).
-The scatter plots in Figure 5 provide information on whether trade-offs during calibration can explain the low sensitivity of the channel roughness.
-We plot the results of the low uncertainty calibration, to remove the effect of observation uncertainty on the parameter retrieval.
-During calibration, the parameters converge to relatively narrow parameter spaces.
-The synthetic truth is not always within the optimum range, which is due to the global objective function and trade-offs between parameters at the different cross-sections.
+The scatter plots in Figure 5 provide information on whether trade-offs during parameters converge to relatively narrow parameter spaces.
+The synthetic truth is not always within the optimum